 1. Fremont Street, a free place to go in downtown Las Vegas

 Fremont Street was where the most luxurious Vegas hotels and casinos first appeared.
 After the Strip became the focus of attention, the city created the Fremont Street Experience to restore tourism to this historic district.

 Needless to say, it was a huge success and now the Fremont Street Experience is one of the coolest things to do in downtown Las Vegas.
 I recommend going there at night to see the free Viva Vision light show or a concert.
 In fact, a visit to Fremont Street is a fun, cheap thing to do in downtown Las Vegas, and we mention it in our guide to free things to do in Las Vegas.

-Some of the attractions here cost a fee, such as the SlotZilla zipline, but if you get the Go Las Vegas All-Inclusive Pass, you can save money.
+Some of the attractions here cost a fee, such as the SlotZilla zipline, but if you get the Go Las Vegas All-Inclusive Pass (the best CityPass in Las Vegas), you can save money.
 Besides, Fremont Street is one of those things you can do in downtown Las Vegas with family, so it’s worth spending a bit of money.